When Does a Chicken Start Laying Eggs?

 Body

 When does a chicken start laying eggs?
-In this article, we cover the usual timeline for hen development, as well as some things that owners can do to keep chickens healthy and prevent delays in that development.
+In this article, we cover the usual timeline for hen development as well as some actions that owners can take to keep chickens healthy and prevent delays in that development.

 Many people keep backyard chickens as a combination of beloved family pets and financial contributors in the form of egg-layers.
 As such, new chicken keepers are often torn between wanting their adorable new chicks to stay young, small, and fluffy forever and wanting them to start producing eggs as soon as possible.
 Sooner or later, though, every chicken keeper will have to start wondering: When will my chickens start laying eggs?